jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Orion git push][35]

 You can use either the Web IDE or the command line to make changes to your app.
-Open your application to see your change.
+Open your application to see your changes.
 If you already have it open in a browser window, refresh the page.

 ![Our really cool app][36]

----
-<a name='deployment'></a>
-##Deployment using the Web IDE

-While you're working in the directory that contains your `manifest.yml file`, you can deploy whatever is in the Web IDE workspace to Bluemix by clicking the Play button in the Run Bar.
-Remember: When you deploy using the Run Bar, you deploy the current state of your code in the Web IDE.
-However, if you deploy using Build &amp; Deploy, you deploy what is checked into the repository.

-![The IDE Run Bar][56]

-To set up a test environment, you can configure Web IDE deployment and Build &amp; Deploy's Pipeline deployment to use different app names.
-You can use Web IDE deployment for a personal test environment and Pipeline deployment for a team integration environment.
-Web IDE deployment launch configurations are saved; you can access them using the dropdown menu in the Run Bar.

-Whether you are using command-line tools or the Web IDE, both methods are effective for rapid, solo development.
-You might prefer the added security of having automatic deployment so that you can control what is being pushed.
-By using automatic deployment via Pipeline, you know that the code that is running in the app matches a known state in the repository.
-In contrast, the Web IDE deploys whatever is in your working directory when you push.

 ---
 <a name='Summary'></a>